Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 \subsubsection{Dependence on the interaction strengths}

 Having reported representative profiles of the different configurations, we now examine the dependence of the profiles on the interactions.
 In Fig.~\ref{sec:1o4;sub:densities;fig:heatmaps}, we report profiles of the impurity (left panels) and of the fermions (right panels) as a function of $\UfI$.
+The figure displays different density configurations, corresponding to the previously examined cases.
+Importantly, while the figure displays very well-defined regimes, we stress that the system shows crossovers instead of true phase transitions due to the consideration of small lattices and few particles.

-For the previously examined case of $U/t=4$ (top panels), the figure shows well-defined configurations, with fairly sharp transitions.
-For example, the pPS configuration occurs for $\UfI/U\gtrsim 3$, while the hPS one occurs for $\UfI/U \lesssim -4$.
-In turn, the Friedel-induced localization of the impurities at sites $i=2$ and $i=M-1$ occurs on a small but finite range of approximately $-4\lesssim \UfI/U\lesssim -2$.
+For the previously examined case of $U/t=4$ (top panels), the pPS configuration occurs for $\UfI/U\gtrsim 3$, while the hPS one occurs for $\UfI/U \lesssim -4$.
+In turn, the Friedel-induced localization of the impurities at sites $i=2$ and $i=M-1$ (FA regime) occurs on a small but finite range of approximately $-4\lesssim \UfI/U\lesssim -2$.
 Importantly, within each configuration, the figure shows that the densities are approximately constant.
 Therefore, the profiles reported in Fig.~\ref{sec:1o4;sub:densities;fig:densities} are a good representation of each configuration.

 One important aspect to examine is how the behavior of the system changes with $U/t$.
 We found that the same regimes appear for any $U/t>0$.
 However, the configurations appear for different ranges of $\UfI/U$.
 To illustrate this, we report densities for a small interaction of $U/t=0.5$ in the bottom panels of Fig.~\ref{sec:1o4;sub:densities;fig:heatmaps}.
 Overall, the densities show a similar behavior to that of the top panels, but with drastically different values of $\UfI$.